 Port Authority of NY & NJ

-The Port Authority operates the Red Hook Marine Terminal with Piers 7 and 8.
+• The Port Authority operated "the Red Hook Marine Terminal" with Piers 7 and 8.

-Atlantic Basin and Pier 12 is leased to the New York City Economic Development Corporation (ECC).
+• Atlantic Basin and Pier 12 have been leased to the New York City Economic Development Corporation (EDC) since 2005.

-The Port Authority has two buildings at the southern and eastern edges of the Atlantic Basin that they lease to tenants.
+• The Port Authority had two buildings at the southern and eastern edges of the Atlantic Basin that they lease to tenants.

 The Port Authority charges fees for dockage, wharfage, demurrage, and related services for the Port of New York and New Jersey.
 Their rates, which the call marine terminal tariffs, is found on their website.